-- Is the capacity building plan to be tailored to individual partners' needs? - Alternatively (or additionally), will there be capacity building activities shaped around collective needs of groups of partners, or of networks, coalitions etc? - Is there clarity about how the support needs will be prioritised and phased? - Is there scope to include a strengths-based dimension? - Is there clarity about who is involved in decisions about the plan? - Is there a template which provides space to indicate: - o A clear timeframe? - o A menu of potential capacity building methods and activities to choose from? - o Sources and costs of capacity building support? - o Milestone indicators if relevant - o How the work will be monitored?
+- Is the capacity building plan to be tailored to individual partners' needs? - Alternatively (or additionally), will there be capacity building activities shaped around collective needs of groups of partners, or of networks, coalitions etc? - Is there clarity about how the support needs will be prioritised and phased? - Is there scope to include a strengths-based dimension? - Is there clarity about who is involved in decisions about the plan? - Is there a template which provides space to indicate: - A clear timeframe? - A menu of potential capacity building methods and activities to choose from? - Sources and costs of capacity building support? - Milestone indicators if relevant. - How the work will be monitored?

-Stage in the capacity building process Monitoring questions (the questions to help effective monitoring during the lifespan of the work) Evaluation questions (questions to help assess achievement of objectives of the CB work) Potential methods for data gathering Considerations 3.
+Stage Monitoring questions Evaluation questions Potential methods for data gathering Considerations 3.
 Capacity Building plan Does the plan2 reflect needs identified in the original diagnosis?
 Is the plan flexible and responsive to newly emerging support needs?
 To what extent is the plan facilitating a strengths-based dimension?
 Are the objectives clear?
 Are the plans sufficiently realistic and appropriate to each partner's level of 'maturity' and context?
 Is the timescale and phasing of activities providing to be realistic?
 Is the plan 'owned' and understood adequately in the partner organisation?
 How could the plan be improved?
 Did the plan cover the right areas?
 How flexible and responsive was the plan?
 Were the objectives clear?
 How effectively did the plan address partners' capacity building needs?
 Was the plan realistic and appropriate given the level of organisation's 'maturity' and its context?
 Was the plan realistic in terms of resource requirements and timescale?
 Was the plan 'owned' and understood adequately in the partner organisation?
 Does the plan reflect current understanding of good practice in partner capacity building?
 Review of original planning documents, and process records Exploration of 'ownership' via interviews and group discussions The plan should reflect the earlier work on the overall design.
 It should reflect the Theory or Pathways of Change for the CB work, if this was produced in the original design.
 Consideration to be given to working with the 'emergent' and non-linear nature of capacity change.

-This is written in singular form, but can be applied to a group of plans produced for the CB work with diverse partners within a programme as well as to the PME of an overall CB plan for a programme.
+$^{^{2}}$ This is written in singular form, but can be applied to a group of plans produced for the CB work with diverse partners within a programme as well as to the PME of an overall CB plan for a programme.

-4. Identification of inputs and resources necessary to implement the plan
+Identification of inputs and resources necessary to implement the plan